FrancesCoronel/personal-website-v3/_posts/2015-10-21-my-designlab-experience.md

 The Projects {#section-projects}
 ------------

-I’m still pretty new to the world of design.
+I'm still pretty new to the world of design.
 Even though I already knew the difference between UX/UI, how a wireframe is different from a prototype, and how important design is in general, **Designlab** was still made me realize how much more complex design can really be even